department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/temporary-increase-after-surgery-or-cast.md

 ---
 layout: page-breadcrumbs.html
+title: Recovery from Surgery or Convalescence | Veterans Affairs
-title: Temporary Disability Rating After Surgery or Getting a Cast
+heading: Temporary Disability Rating After Surgery or Getting a Cast
 display_title: Increase after Surgery or Cast
 description: Find out if you can get temporary VA disability after surgery for a service-connected disability, or after getting a cast that's left you unable to move.
 You may be able to get a temporary 100% disability rating and increased compensation during your recovery (called convalescence).
 concurrence: complete